JsIqbal/redis/README.md

 -   Sorted set are needed for relationships between different sets in redis
 -   By using sorted set we can achieve Normalization of DB in Redis

+---

+### Section 13: Sort Data structure

+- A special kind of data structure in redis